phpearth/docs/oop/design-patterns.md

 # What are design patterns in PHP?

-Design patterns are recurring solutions to common problems in software designing.
+Design patterns are recurring solutions to common problems in software design.

 ## The recommended major principles of programming

 It is recommend to acknowledge the following principles before starting with design patterns.
-Without the strict following of this principles design patterns (and OOP in general) makes no sense.
+Design patterns and OOP in general won't make sense without strictly following these principles.

 * [K.I.S.S.](https://en.wikipedia.org/wiki/KISS_principle)
 * [D.R.Y.](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)